theupdateframework/pep-maximum-security-model/README.rst

 Abstract
 ========

-This PEP proposes an extension to PEP 458 whereby the minimum security model is adapted to also support distributions that may be signed by developers.

-This PEP was postponed for several reasons: the build farm, an easy-to-use key management solution, and to allow a two-phase implementation.
+Proposed is an extension to PEP 458 [1]_ that adds support for End-to-End signing and the maximum security model.
+End-to-End signing allows both PyPI and developers to sign for the distributions downloaded by clients.
+The minimum security model provided by PEP 458 supports continuous delivery of distributions (because they are signed by online keys), but the minimum model does not protect distributions in the event that PyPI is compromised.

 Rationale
 =========

-Minimum Security Model
+Minimum Security Model - outline of roles, signing process.

-Maximum Security Model
+Maximum Security Model - benefits, additional roles, signing process.

-Reason for postponing extension:
+The maximum security model was postponed for several reasons:

 a.
 A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.
 PyPI